Om Namo Narayanaya: Literature

-Om Namo Narayanaya is heavily featured in Hindu literature, especially in the Upanishads and the Puranas.
-The mantra is often specified as being invoked by the characters of these scriptures to gain salvation from the deity, and as an instruction to the devotees of Narayana in the performance of rituals.

-According to the Tarasara Upanishad, om is the divine sacred syllable that represents the nature of Brahman, the Ultimate Reality that is unchanging and eternal.
-Namo can be translated from Sanskrit as “to bow to” or “to pay homage to”, as well as refer to an individual's name.
-Narayanaya is a term that may be translated as "to or of Narayana".
-Nara refers to “water”, and anaya means “abode” or “shelter.”
-Narayana is an epithet of Vishnu, whose celestial realm is Vaikuntha, amid the cosmic waters of creation.
+Om Namo Narayanaya is mentioned in Hindu literature, especially in the Upanishads and the Puranas.
+The mantra is described in these scriptures as being invoked to attain salvation from the deity and is also given as an instruction to devotees of Narayana in performance of rituals.According to the Tarasara Upanishad, Om is the divine sacred syllable that represents the nature of Brahman, the Ultimate Reality that is unchanging and eternal.
+Namo is translated from Sanskrit as “to bow to” or “to pay homage”.
+Narayanaya may be translated as "to or of Narayana"; Nara refers to “water”, and anaya means “abode” or “shelter.”
+Narayana is regarded as an epithet of Vishnu, whose celestial realm is Vaikuntha, amid the cosmic waters of creation.
 Hence, it is a mantra that is associated with submission to God, accepting one's existence in the grand design, as well as seeking the protection of Vishnu.

-The sage and philosopher Yajnavalkya provides an explanation of the breakdown of the components of the mantra:
+The sage Yajnavalkya provides an explanation of the breakdown of the mantra's components:

 In the Vaishnava Upanishads, the Samashti-Yantra, the words described over Ananta, the seat of Vishnu, bear the ashtakshara.

 The Narada Purana furnishes the following details regarding the chanting of this mantra: If a man performs the japa of chanting the mantra in the banks of the river Ganga, he would achieve moksha.

 The Narayana Upanishad also remarks upon the mantra, stating that one attains Vaikuntha by chanting it.

 The mantra is also often associated with Prahlada, a daitya devotee of Narayana, and the son of Hiranyakashipu.
-Despite repeated instruction by his instructors to chant the invocation, "Hiranyaya namah" (glory to Hiranya), the devotee sticks to his favoured mantra, "Om Namo Narayanaya Namah" (glory to Narayana).
+Despite repeated instruction by his instructors to chant the invocation, "Hiranyaya namaha" (glory to Hiranya), the devotee sticks to his favoured mantra, "Om Namo Narayanaya Namaha" (glory to Narayana).

 Historical usage

 Periyalvar, an Alvar, a poet-saint of the Sri Vaishnava tradition, invoked the mantra to convince the Pandya king of Madurai of the supremacy of Vishnu.
 He proclaimed that Narayana was the supreme deity, all-merciful and all-bountiful, and that he was the path towards the achievement of bliss.

+According to the Sri Vaishnava narrative, the theologian Ramanuja is regarded to have revealed this secret mantra from the tower of the Tirukoshtiyur temple to the crowd gathered outside the shrine.